Four years later, is Seattle still ‘Berning’? Warren, Buttigieg chase Sanders in campaign donations

 Sanders received a total of about $62,000 from Amazon employees who live in Seattle, while Warren took in $51,000 from them.
 That’s more than any of the other candidates, but Yang was right behind Warren at $50,000 — and that means nearly 10% of Yang’s total Seattle donations came from folks who work for Amazon.

 Both Sanders and Warren have strong appeal among tech workers.
-The top occupation for campaign donations from Seattle is software engineer.
+Their top occupations for campaign donations from Seattle is software engineer.
 But Sanders raised more money from teachers and nurses, while Warren led among physicians and attorneys.

 (It should be noted that some people do not list an occupation accurately when donating to a political campaign.)

-Note: Correction: A previous version of this column misidentified the state Sen. Amy Klobuchar represents.